peteamiri/Tutorials/Programming_Languages/Python/readme.md

   pyinstaller your_script_name.py
   ```
   # Chapter XX Standard Library
-  Sure, here's a table listing some of the standard libraries in Python 3 along with their descriptions:
+  Sure, here has a table listing some of the standard libraries in Python 3 along with their descriptions:

 | Standard Library      | Description                                                                                              |
 |-----------------------|----------------------------------------------------------------------------------------------------------|